Writing a to do list is a thing of joy.

 3| Visual Reminder

 If you’re visually orientated, then you can probably recall your daily planner in your mind’s eye.
-Of course this will vary per person, but sometimes I’ve been able to recall my whole day’s plan, simply because I had recorded it on paper and made each task flow on from the previous one.
+Of course this will vary per person, but sometimes I’ve been able to recall my whole day’s plan.
+This is simply because I had recorded it on paper and made each task flow on from the previous one and then my visual memory did the rest.

 4| Personal Diary